tensorland/modelbox/README.md

 ## Planned Features
 - Flexible metadata and model retention policies.
-- Add RBAC=based access control for models and checkpoints for compliance.
+- Add RBAC-based access control for models and checkpoints for compliance.
 - Automatic model benchmarking for performance(latency and throughput) on inference targets.
 - Infrastructure for model transformation such that custom recipes can be applied to train models for optimizations for on-device or accelerator inference targets.